axibase/atsd-use-cases/workshop/timezones.md

 * The [Internet Assigned Numbers Authority](https://www.iana.org/) maintains the `tz` or `zoneinfo` database, which contains code and data for many representative locations around the globe.
 It is updated periodically to reflect changes made by political bodies to time zone boundaries, UTC offsets, and daylight-saving rules.<sup>[33](https://tools.ietf.org/html/rfc6557)</sup>
 * Historical time zones are recorded from 1 June, 1970 (Unix epoch) for the entire planet, as well as other celestial bodies.
+* Pre-1970 time zones are recorded on a best-effort basis.

   ![](./images/tz-40.png)